 While "certified" may have different definitions depending on what context they are used in, it usually refers to a car being certified pre-owned.
 This means the vehicle has gone through the inspections and repairs necessary to meet the criteria set out by its original manufacturer.
 After it's certified, it may also be backed by a manufacturer or dealer warranty; it may also come with extra benefits like free maintenance, roadside assistance, and free trials for services like XM Radio.

 Does Pre-Owned Mean Used?

 Pre-owned is another way to refer to used vehicles.
 For a car to qualify as pre-owned or used, it has to have been owned by at least one driver since its original manufacturing date.
 Because the vehicles are not new, the condition of a used car can vary.
 With a certified pre-owned car, the vehicle has to meet a set of criteria created by the manufacturer.
-Because of this, these vehicles are often in better condition than a regular used car.
+Because of this, these vehicles are often in better condition than regular used cars.

 What is the Difference Between Dealer Certified and Manufacturer CPO?

 There are a few key differences between dealer-certified and manufacturer-certified pre-owned vehicles.
-Dealer-certified cars may have a warranty from the dealership or a third-party issuer and will be inspected by the dealership's service department to meet specific mechanical, safety, and mileage-related standards.
+Dealer-certified cars may have a warranty from the dealership or a third-party issuer.
+They will be inspected by the dealership's service department to meet specific mechanical, safety, and mileage-related standards.
 On the other hand, a manufacturer-certified pre-owned vehicle has to meet criteria set by the manufacturer, often related to its current condition and overall mileage.